Incorporating Heterophily into Graph Neural Networks for Graph Classification: Experimental Evaluation

 \subsubsection{Classification Accuracy}

-We compare the classification accuracy of IHGNN with other GNNs on the 14 benchmark datasets in Table~\ref{tab:classification2}.
-If a comparison method has reported the classification accuracy on a specific dataset, we adopt the result from the original paper.
-Otherwise, we run the original code to get the results.

-We observe in Table~\ref{tab:classification2} that IHGNN achieves the best results on nine out of 14 datasets.
-Although $k$-GNNs, PPGNs, and GNNML have an expressiveness as powerful as the 3-WL, they are outperformed by IHGNN, which has an expressiveness as powerful as the 1-WL, on nine datasets.
-On other five datasets, the best results are achieved by GraphSAGE, DiffPool, PPGNs, and GNNML.
-However, the performance gap between IHGNN and these four methods are not significant.

-On the KKI dataset, IHGNN outperforms all the baselines.
-It has a gain of 2.0\% over the runner-up method $k$-GNNs and a gain of 15.5\% over the worst method DGCNN.
-Figure~\ref{fig:distributions} shows the histogram of the homophily ratio $\alpha_v$ of nodes in each dataset.
-All the nodes in the KKI dataset have the same homophily ratio of value zero, which means the KKI dataset is heterophilous.
-All the comparison methods except GraphSAGE do not consider the separation of the ego- and neighbor-embeddings of nodes, which leads to inferior performance.
-This phenomenon also happens on other datasets, such as BZR\_MD, COX2\_MD, and DHFR\_MD, with a bi-modal distribution (having two modes/peaks) of node homophily ratio.
-So, our designs of the integration and separation of the ego- and neighbor-embeddings of nodes and the graph-level readout function are effective on datasets with a bi-modal distribution of node homophily ratio.
+The classification accuracy of each method on the 9 benchmark datasets is shown in Table~\ref{tab:classification2}.
+We observe that IHGNN achieves the best results on 7 out of 9 datasets while securing the second-best performance on the COLLAB dataset.
+Specifically, on the KKI dataset, IHGNN has a gain of 6.6\% over the runner-up method PCNet and a gain of 37.5\% over the worst method DiffPool.
+We can see that the graph homophily ratio of the KKI dataset is zero, which means the KKI dataset is heterophilous.
+All the comparison methods that do not consider the separation of the ego- and neighbor-embeddings of nodes lead to inferior performance.
+On datasets DHFR\_MD, MUTAG, and IMDB-M that tend to be more homophilous, IHGNN also has a gain of 6.3\%, 1.7\%, and 1.6\% over the runner-up method, respectively.
+The superior performance of IHGNN on graphs with both homophily and heterophily is attributed to our thoughtful integration of heterophily in both node and graph representation learning processes.

-For the NCI1 and PROTEINS datasets, many of their nodes have a high homophily ratio.
-IHGNN is outperformed by PPGNs on these two datasets.
-For dataset DD, many of its nodes have a low homophily ratio.
-IHGNN is superior to all the comparison methods except DiffPool.
-GraphSAGE also separates the ego- and neighbor-embeddings of nodes.
-But it does not consider the integration of the ego- and neighbor-embeddings of nodes.
-For the graph-level readout function, it uses the summation rather than the concatenation of all the node embeddings.
-From Table~\ref{tab:classification2}, it is evident that IHGNN is significantly better than GraphSAGE on most of the datasets except PTC\_FR.

-Since the IMDB-MULTI dataset does not have node labels, we use node degrees as a proxy for their labels and plot the histogram of the node homophily ratio.
-Considering both the histogram of the node homophily ratio and the high homophily ratio $\beta$ of the dataset shown in Table~\ref{tab:sta}, we conclude that most of the nodes in IMDB-MULTI have the same degree.
-The performance of IHGNN is surprisingly slightly better than GIN on IMDB-MULTI.